MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-create-data-product-batch.md

 Before you begin setting up your deployment, make sure you meet these prerequisites:

-- **Azure subscription**.
-If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).
+- **Azure subscription.** If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).

    :::image type="content" source="../images/marketplace-subscription.png" alt-text="Screenshot that shows how to search for Azure subscriptions.":::

-- **Permissions for the Azure subscription**.
-You must have the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role for the subscription to create a service principal and role assignments for the service principal.
+- **Permissions for the Azure subscription.** You must have the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role for the subscription to create a service principal and role assignments for the service principal.

-- **Deployed resources**.
-To complete the tutorial, these resources must already be deployed in your Azure subscription:
+- **Deployed resources.** To complete the tutorial, these resources must already be deployed in your Azure subscription:

-  - *Data management landing zone*.
-For more information, see the [data management landing zone](https://github.com/Azure/data-management-zone) GitHub repository.
+  - **Data management landing zone.** For more information, see the [data management landing zone](https://github.com/Azure/data-management-zone) GitHub repository.
-  - *Data landing zone*.
-For more information, see the [data landing zone](https://github.com/Azure/data-landing-zone) GitHub repository.
+  - **Data landing zone.** For more information, see the [data landing zone](https://github.com/Azure/data-landing-zone) GitHub repository.

 ## Set up the data product batch deployment